Which HIF policies cover pregnancy and birth related services?

 What happens if my baby needs hospital treatment?

-If your newborn requires a medical procedure or a visit to the special care nursery, they’ll be admitted to the hospital as an inpatient.
-That means your bub will be covered for things like accommodation, intensive care, ward and theatre fees as long as you’ve already added them to your HIF membership.
-That's why it's important to update your policy as soon as you can once your new bundle of joy arrives.
+If your newborn requires a medical procedure or a visit to the special care nursery, they’ll be covered for things like accommodation, intensive care, ward and theatre fees as long as you’ve already served your waiting periods and your newborn is added to your HIF membership.
+That's why it's important to update your policy as soon as you can once your new bundle of joy arrives, as this allows them to be covered from birth and inherit your waiting period status.

-If you hold a single membership, you have two months from your baby’s date of birth to add them to your policy.
+If you hold a single or couples membership, you have two months from your baby’s date of birth to add them to your policy.
 If you add them after two months, they’ll have to serve waiting periods.
-If you hold a couple/family membership, you have four years from your baby’s date of birth to add them to your policy.
+If you hold a single parent or family membership, you have four years from your baby’s date of birth to add them to your policy.
 If you add them after four years, they’ll have to serve waiting periods.
-There’s also no limit to the number of kids you can add to a family policy, which is great news if you plan to have a big family (or end up with three sets of triplets!).
+There’s also no limit to the number of kids you can add to a single parent or family policy, which is great news if you plan to have a big family (or end up with three sets of triplets!).

 Related Articles